Stewart Rahr: Philanthropy

 In 2012, Rahr donated $640,000 to the Israel Cancer Research Fund, a source of private funds for cancer research in Israel.
 In late 2012, Rahr donated $100,000 to the Salvation Army for Hurricane Sandy relief efforts.
 He also donated $50,000 to help repair the Russian American Jewish Experience (RAJE) in Brighton Beach, which was also severely damaged by Hurricane Sandy.

 In 2013, Rahr was named the largest individual donor to the Metro New York chapter of the Make-A-Wish Foundation.
 In 2013, Rahr donated $10 million to the Make-A-Wish Foundation, the largest contribution in its history.
-In November 2013, Rahr donated $15 million to the Prostate Cancer Foundation.

 In January 2014, Rahr sponsored the flight of 64 members of the Knesset to the memorial service at Auschwitz for Holocaust Remembrance Day.
 In February 2014, on a visit to Israel, Rahr donated money to provide new ambulances to United Hatzalah, an organization dedicated to improving response time to those in medical need throughout Israel.
 Also in 2014, Rahr made a $500,000 donation to the North Shore Animal League America.

+Political activity

+Rahr contributed $250,000 to Donald Trump's 2020 presidential campaign.